adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 {% endhighlight %}

-It works but i do feel we could do better.
+It works but i do feel we could do better without screwing the `$this` pseudo-variable.

 ## What is a template engine ?